 RELIABLE UNDERWATER CUTTING SERVICES

-Underwater cutting services on ships are mainly applied in the case of deformed blades, to ship wrecks going for scrap, to plates or pieces of plates needing replacing.
+Underwater cutting services (subsea cutting services) on ships are mainly applied in the case of deformed blades, to ship wrecks going for scrap, to plates or pieces of plates needing replacing.
 BEVALDIA (Manager of the branches PSOMAKARA & GAMSRO), with a many year experience in underwater cutting and specially trained divers who have excellent technical knowledge and extensive experience guarantees a high quality and fast result.

 METHODS OF UNDERWATER CUTTING